Series / Trapped

 This series provides examples of:

 - Asshole Victim: Virtually every murder/ suicide victim on this show is one.
 Geirmundur was a career criminal, arsonist and rapist who was stabbed to death by his rape victim.
-Hrafn was a corrupt police chief-turned mayor who was part of a conspiracy to commit arson that resulted in the death of a young woman and who covered up a rape - he ended up being burnt alive by the father of his (indirect) victim.
+Hrafn was a corrupt police chief-turned mayor who was part of a conspiracy to commit arson that resulted in the death of a young woman and the unjust imprisonment of her boyfriend, and who covered up a rape - he ended up being burnt alive by the father of his (indirect) victim.
 Sigurður, who committed suicide while in police custody, was also part of the conspiracy and helped cover up a murder...though granted, he's more of a Jerkass Woobie.

 - Biting-the-Hand Humour: The real-life shipping company Smyril Line gets a lot of promotion through having its name painted on the side of the ferry.
 However, the series depicts the captain and chief engineer of the ferry as malevolent sex traffickers.